 What environmental review was completed for the project?
 Who is the lead agency

-The AOC is the lead agency for environmental review under the California Environmental Quality Act (CEQA).
+Council staff are responsible for environmental review under the California Environmental Quality Act (CEQA).
 In July, 2008, a scoping meeting was held for the public to review and comment on the initial environmental study.
 In February, 2009, a draft Environmental Impact Report (EIR) was circulated and another meeting was held for public comment.
 This was followed in May 2009 by a revised Draft EIR.
-After receiving public comments on both documents, the AOC completed a Final EIR, which included stakeholder comments, the AOC’s responses to comments, changes to the environmental impact report, and other information.
-On August 10, 2009, the AOC filed a Notice of Determination, completing the CEQA process.
+After receiving public comments on both documents, council staff completed a Final EIR, which included stakeholder comments, council staff responses to comments, changes to the environmental impact report, and other information.
+On August 10, 2009, staff filed a Notice of Determination, completing the CEQA process.